Engoo Blog Language Tips

 Toot one’s own horn

-- He loves to toot his own horn about how much money he makes.
+Carl loves to toot his own horn about how much money he makes.

-- I don't mean to toot my own horn, but this pasta I made is delicious.
+I don't mean to toot my own horn, but this pasta I made is delicious!

 Play second fiddle

-"Fiddle" is another word for violin.
-In an orchestra, the second fiddle supports the first, or main, violin.
+Fiddles are violins, and in an orchestra, the second fiddle supports the first, or main, violin.

-- Jake was tired of playing second fiddle to Max, so he left to start his own group.
+Jake was tired of playing second fiddle to Max, so he left to start his own group.

 Wrap-up